-Plus, this recipe will take you right back into your childhood days.
+This best nankhatai recipe will take you back to your childhood days.

-And the most fun time was the festive time.
-During the festive season, she would make a huge batch of nankhatais, box them up and share them with family, friends, and neighbors.
+The best part is that during the festive season, make a huge batch of nankhatais, box them up and share them with family, friends, and neighbors.

-But, I think these nankhatais are a perfect sweet treat for every season and occasion.
+Nankhatais, or should I say Indian buttery cookies are a perfect sweet treat for every season and occasion.

 The secret to these crumbly yet soft, melt-in-your-mouth nankhatais is ghee.
 The crunchiness of a nankhatai depends on a good balance of fat and its low moisture content.

 During baking, the moisture in the ghee evaporates, producing acceptably stiff and crumbly nankhatais.